 Pupils are told to report bullying to their teacher or other members of staff with whom they feel comfortable.
+Where appropriate or helpful, this could be a supported conversation with additional school adults of parents / carers present.
 The member of staff will listen carefully and ask the pupil to write a statement.
 A range of solutions should be discussed e.g. peer support, mediation between victim and bully, 'circle of friends,' 'moving it away,' parent involvement and behaviour contracts.